|Online Master of Science in Engineering with Certificate of Specialization in Engineering Management

 Engineering is a field that continues to grow year after year.
-Depending on the area of engineering the individual chooses, engineers can expect job growths from five percent to 27 percent or more through the year 2012, according to the U.S. Bureau of Labor Statistics (BLS).
 One option potential engineers are considering is earning both an MBA and an engineering degree.
 This option may entail a little more education but can also enhance a resume and increase hiring and earning potential.
 Learn more about MBA and engineering degrees and the various colleges and universities that may offer this option.

 MBA is an abbreviated term for Masters of Business Administration, a degree that focuses on business and teaches students about accounting, marketing, finances, operations management and human resources – all the components necessary to ensure a business is running efficiently and as cost-effective as possible.
 Engineering, on the other hand, focuses on a combination of science, mathematics and technology.
 The number of engineering degrees has increased through the years.